Good credit helps you qualify for loans with lower interest rates and rentals. Learn how to build credit from scratch.

 - Personal information is correct.

-- Public records look good.
+- Public records are accurate.

 - Credit accounts (check for fraud).

 - Balances and payments are reported correctly.